The Pilot Edition

 Kelly Smith MBE

-We’re in the depths of a worldwide pandemic.
+We’ve been in the depths of a worldwide pandemic since early 2020.
 No-one really understands what the next few weeks, months or even years hold – in any sense.
 For many, the fear of illness affecting us, or our loved ones, is rivalled by very real concerns about the economic reality of feeding family and paying bills.
 Even when we return to ‘normal’ – what might that mean?
 We can find ourselves grabbing out for news stories that give us hope at the same time as fixating on ‘what if’ scenarios being painted by others.
 How strong is the pull of distraction?!

 The Greek philosopher Epictetus wrote of the power of choice over 2000 years ago.